ibm-cloud-docs/architecture-framework/intro.md

 {{site.data.keyword.attribute-definition-list}}

-# Introduction to the architecture framework?
+# Introduction to the architecture framework
 {: #intro}

 The architecture framework is a structured, technology agnostic, enterprise architecture approach, inspired by the technology layer of the [TOGAF](https://www.opengroup.org/togaf) model.
 It can be used as a guide to provide a consistent approach to architect hybrid, multi-cloud end-to-end solutions based on your requirements.